-1 concomitant negative impacts on NCPs (medium confidence).
-Carbon dioxide removal (CDR) 2 options, like reforestation, afforestation, bioenergy and BECCS, are used to compensate for 3 unavoidable emissions in other sectors; delayed action will result in larger and more rapid deployment 4 later (high confidence).
-Some response options will not be possible if action is delayed too long; for 5 example, peatland restoration might not be possible after certain thresholds of degradation have been 6 exceeded, meaning that peatlands could not be restored in certain locations (medium confidence) {6.2, 7 6.3, 6.4}.

-8 Early action, however, has challenges including technological readiness, upscaling, and 9 institutional barriers (high confidence).
-Some of the response options have technological barriers 10 that may limit their wide-scale application in the near-term (high confidence).
-Some response options, 11 e.g., BECCS, have only been implemented at small-scale demonstration facilities; challenges exist with upscaling these options to the levels discussed in this Chapter (medium confidence).
-Economic 12 13 and institutional barriers, including governance, financial incentives and financial resources, limit the 14 near-term adoption of many response options, and 'policy lags', by which implementation is delayed 15 by the slowness of the policy implementation cycle, are significant across many options (medium 16 confidence).
-Even some actions that initially seemed like 'easy wins' have been challenging to 17 implement, with stalled policies for REDD+ providing clear examples of how response options need 18 sufficient funding, institutional support, local buy-in, and clear metrics for success, among other 19 necessary enabling conditions. {6.2, 6.4}

-Some response options reduce the consequences of land challenges, but do not address underlying drivers (high confidence).
-For example, management of urban sprawl can help reduce the environmental impact of urban systems; however, such management does not address the socioeconomic and demographic changes driving the expansion of urban areas.
-By failing to address the underlying drivers, there is a potential for the challenge to re-emerge in the future (high confidence). {6.4}

-26 Many response options have been practiced in many regions for many years; however, there is 27 limited knowledge of the efficacy and broader implications of other response options (high 28 confidence).
-For the response options with a large evidence base and ample experience, further 29 implementation and upscaling would carry little risk of adverse side-effects (high confidence).
-30 However, for other options, the risks are larger as the knowledge gaps are greater; for example, 31 uncertainty in the economic and social aspects of many land response options hampers the ability to 32 predict their effects (medium confidence).
-Furthermore, Integrated Assessment Models, like those 33 used to develop the pathways in the IPCC Special Report on Global Warming of 1.5°C (SR15), omit 34 many of these response options and do not assess implications for all land challenges (high 35 confidence). {6.4}
+- 1 later (high confidence).
+Some response options will not be possible if action is delayed too long; for - 2 example, peatland restoration might not be possible after certain thresholds of degradation have been - 3 exceeded, meaning that peatlands could not be restored in certain locations (medium confidence) {6.3, - 4 6.4, 6.5}. - 5 Early action, however, has challenges including technological readiness, upscaling, and - 6 institutional barriers (high confidence).
+Some of the response options have technological barriers - 7 that may limit their wide-scale application in the near-term (high confidence).
+Some response options, - 8 e.g., BECCS, have only been implemented at small-scale demonstration facilities; challenges exist - 9 with upscaling these options to the levels discussed in this Chapter (medium confidence).
+Economic - and institutional barriers, including governance, financial incentives and financial resources, limit the - 11 near-term adoption of many response options, and 'policy lags', by which implementation is delayed - by the slowness of the policy implementation cycle, are significant across many options (medium - confidence).
+Even some actions that initially seemed like 'easy wins' have been challenging to - implement, with stalled policies for REDD+ providing clear examples of how response options need - sufficient funding, institutional support, local buy-in, and clear metrics for success, among other - necessary enabling conditions. {6.3, 6.5} - 17 Some response options reduce the consequences of land challenges, but do not address - 18 underlying drivers (high confidence).
+For example, management of urban sprawl can help reduce - 19 the environmental impact of urban systems; however, such management does not address the - 20 socioeconomic and demographic changes driving the expansion of urban areas.
+By failing to address - 21 the underlying drivers, there is a potential for the challenge to re-emerge in the future (high - 22 confidence). {6.5} - 23 Many response options have been practiced in many regions for many years; however, there is - 24 limited knowledge of the efficacy and broader implications of other response options (high - 25 confidence).
+For the response options with a large evidence base and ample experience, further - 26 implementation and upscaling would carry little risk of adverse side-effects (high confidence). - 27 However, for other options, the risks are larger as the knowledge gaps are greater; for example, - uncertainty in the economic and social aspects of many land response options hampers the ability to - 29 predict their effects (medium confidence).
+Furthermore, Integrated Assessment Models, like those - used to develop the pathways in the IPCC Special Report on Global Warming of 1.5°C (SR1.5), omit - 31 many of these response options and do not assess implications for all land challenges (high - 32 confidence). {6.5}

-6.1 Introduction 1
+6.2 Introduction

-2 6.1.1 Context of this chapter
+6.2.1 Context of this chapter